-Launch: The first satellite of the CSG constellation, CSG-1, is scheduled for 17 December 2019 with an Arianespace Soyuz vehicle, followed by a second satellite, CSG-2 with a Vega C vehicle, one year later — from the Guiana Space Center in French Guiana.
-The Soyuz 2-1b (Soyuz ST-B) rocket will use a Fregat upper stage.
+Launch: The first satellite of the CSG constellation, CSG-1, was launched on 18 December 2019 (08: 54:20 UTC) with an Arianespace Soyuz vehicle, followed by a second satellite, CSG-2 with a Vega C vehicle, one year later — from the Guiana Space Center in French Guiana.
+The Soyuz 2-1b (Soyuz ST-B) rocket used a Fregat upper stage.
 Flight VS23 was Arianespace's third launch in 2019 using a medium-lift Soyuz, and the ninth overall this year across its full family of launchers – which also includes the heavy-lift Ariane 5 and lightweight Vega.
-13) 14) 15)
+13) 14) 15) 16) 17) 18)

 The first telemetry data sent by the CSG-1 satellite was acquired by the Telespazio's Fucino Space Center 26 minutes after the launch.
 In the coming days the LEOP phase (Launch and Early Orbit Phase) will be run, followed by the satellite being put through the IOT (In Orbit Test) and Operational Qualification phases.

 • CHEOPS (CHaracterizing ExOPlanets Satellite) minisatellite of ESA with a mass of 300 kg.
 19)

 • EyeSat, a 3U CubeSat (5 kg) student satellite of the University Technological Institute (IUT) in Cachan, France and CNES.
 20)

 • ANGELS (ARGOS Néo on a Generic Economical and Light Satellite), a microsatellite (30 kg) of CNES and NEXEYA, an innovative industrial group active in the aerospace market.